 Non-insertional Achilles tendonitis is treated surgically with percutaneous or open debridement (removal) of diseased tissue.
 Percutaneous removal is typically done with ultrasound guidance and the use of a Tenex device which allows focused removal of the pathological tissue.
-Diseased tissue is removed by the back and forth action of a small probe that is placed into the damaged tissue.
+Diseased tissue is removed by the back and forth action of a small high energy ultrasound probe that is placed into the damaged tissue.
 This procedure allows for immediate weight bearing in a walking boot.

 Open surgery with removal of non-insertional Achilles tendonitis is the other surgical option.
 This involves a larger incision and direct, open removal of diseased tissue.
 A transfer of the flexor hallicus longus tendon is occasionally needed to add strength to the Achilles tendon after open debridement.

 Operative intervention can be performed as an outpatient or inpatient procedure depending on the specific surgery.
 Surgery is typically done with regional nerve blocks to control postoperative pain.
 Depending on the surgery, the patient may be allowed to immediately weight bear in a walking boot or may require 3-6 weeks of non-weight bearing to allow the tissue to heal.
 Most patients require a 6-8 week course of physical therapy after their immobilization.